The SmartyGrants Innovation Lab is where we seed ideas to do old things better or new things first.

-By forging partnerships with business, government and philanthropy we’ve accelerated our impact and increased our reach beyond our home zone of Australia.
+By forging partnerships with business, government, and philanthropy SmartyGrants has accelerated our impact and increased our reach beyond our home zone of Australia.
 We’re now servicing grantmakers in 42 countries around the world.

 - Data is valuable.
 Data should be seen as a community resource that can be used to inform decision-making and thereby create social good.